-According to data compiled and analyzed by the CoStar Group, the Metro Boston retail market supports over 236 million square feet of space with another 5M SF of inventory expected for delivery in the next five years.
+According to data compiled and analyzed by the CoStar Group, the Metro Boston retail market supports over 236 million square feet of space with another 5 million square feet of inventory expected for delivery in the next five years.

-The most recent Q4 report published by CoStar states that "...Despite retail's challenges across the country, Boston's retail market has historically enjoyed relatively strong performance.
-Incomes are approximately 45% higher than the US overall and continue to grow at an outsized rate as a result of strong job growth in high paying medical and technology fields.
-Boston is also an under supplied retail market and has a notably lower retail per square footage per capita than many other metros (approximately 49/SF per capita).
+The most recent fourth quarter report published by the CoStar Group states the following:

+"...[D]espite retail's challenges across the country, Boston's retail market has historically enjoyed relatively strong performance.
+Incomes are approximately 45% higher than the United States overall and continue to grow at an outsized rate as a result of strong job growth in high paying medical and technology fields.
+Boston is also an under-supplied retail market and has a notably lower retail per square footage per capita than many other metro areas (approximately 49 square feet per capita).

-Development has typically been subdued compared to its history, but new projects have open across the metro and leased well.
+Development has typically been subdued compared to its history, but new projects have opened across Metro Boston and leased well.
 Projects like WS Development's Seaport Square to Federal Realty Trust's Assembly Row have complemented office and multifamily inventory with attractive retail tenants, pulling demand both locally and from shoppers across the metro.
-Other bold mixed-use developments are attempting to replicate the successes of the previously mentioned projects.
-Boston Properties Hub on Causeway and its 200,000 square feet of urban retail recently wrapped up in North Station and the 400,000 SF Arsenal Yards Redevelopment in Watertown is now fully underway.
+Other bold mixed-use developments are attempting to replicate the successes of these projects.
+Boston Properties Hub on Causeway and its 200,000 square feet of urban retail recently wrapped up in North Station and the 400,000 square feet Arsenal Yards Redevelopment in Watertown is now fully underway.
 These mixed-use projects have flipped the dynamics of the retail market, once dominated by a select few areas such as Back Bay's Newbury Street.

 Still, the strongest performance may be in the past.
 Rent growth in the third quarter of 2019 fell into the red for the first time this expansion.
-Vacancies, while still below the US rate, have flattened and are even slightly up from their trough in 2017.
+Vacancies, while still below the national rate, have flattened and are even slightly up from their trough in 2017.
 Store closures may play a role.
-More than a 1.3 million SF of store closures were announced in greater Boston in 2018, up from 450,000 SF in 2017.
-Already in 2019, another 500,000 SF of closures have been announced from the likes of Payless Shoe Stores and Shaw's Supermarket.
+More than a 1.3 million square feet of store closures were announced in Metro Boston in 2018, up from 450,000 square feet in 2017.
+Already in 2019, another 500,000 square feet of closures have been announced from the likes of Payless Shoe Stores and Shaw's Supermarket.